 The entire process, from the conceptualization of the production to the execution, will take a lot of fine-tuning.
 However, the tweaks will help your users with a comfortable and enjoyable experience.

-5. Game engines selection
+5. Game engine selection

 Take a moment to think: most game engines are available for free.
 Some popular examples of game engines are Gear VR's Unity3D, Nvidia's Havok, Unity Game Study, etc. It is vital to give thought while selecting the apt game engines, as it stores the data that users will see in their virtual world.
 Gaming engines can also be integrated with specific software development kits.
 Plus, multiple APIs are used to customize these game engines.